cs3org/OCM-API/IETF-RFC.md

 * the Invite Sender OCM Server generates a unique Invite Token and helps the Invite Sender to create the Invite Message
 * the Invite Sender uses some out-of-band communication to send the Invite Message, containing the Invite Token and the Invite Sender OCM Server FQDN, to the Invite Receiver
-* the Invite Receiver navigates to the Invite Receiver OCM Server (possibly using a Where-Are-You-From page provided as part of the Invite Message) and makes the Invite Acceptance Gesture
+* the Invite Receiver navigates to the Invite Receiver OCM Server (possibly using a WAYF Page provided as part of the Invite Message) and makes the Invite Acceptance Gesture
 * the Invite Receiver OCM Server discovers the OCM API of the Invite Sender OCM Server using generic OCM API Discovery (see section below)
 * the Invite Receiver OCM Server sends the Invite Acceptance Request to the Invite Sender OCM Server